TimotheMelin/misc_python_scripts/README.md

     - Frozen_orbital.xlsx
     - A folder named "geom" with each geometry as .txt file
     - A folder named "basis2" with each basis set as .txt file for molpro only

+# Other codes
+The other python files are mostly saved function that were usesull during my PhD